Things to do in Newark house

 The Tudor Sitting Room features a model of the house that explains the different eras and architectural phases of Newark Park, from Tudor hunting lodge to 20th-century community hub.

-For younger visitors, there are crocheted characters to spot on the ground floor, as well as a range of puzzles and costumes to try on in the Buff Room.
+For younger visitors, there are seasonal trails, as well as a range of puzzles and costumes to try on in the Buff Room.
 Why not dress up as a Tudor lord or lady and explore the house in character?

-The first floor is home to the second-hand bookshop, where visitors can take home a ‘blind date with a book’, as well as browse a range of fiction and non-fiction books, DVDs and some ‘unusual finds’ books.
+The first floor is home to the second-hand bookshop, where visitors can take home a ‘blind date with a book’, as well as browse a range of fiction and non-fiction books.
+There is also an ‘unusual finds’ section where visitors can find special vintage or niche books.

 Accessing the house